-- 5. Vacation may be taken at any time after credited; however, it must be approved by the unit member's immediate supervisor at least three (3) days prior to the vacation. - 6.
-Counselors, librarians, and professionals shall be permitted to carry over up to ten (10) unused vacation days from one fiscal year to the next. - B. During the life of this Agreement, the College will continue to pay any and all insurance premiums currently being paid by the College on the effective date of this Agreement. - C. Faculty members in the Health Professions required to carry professional liability insurance shall be reimbursed for the total premium each academic year.
-These Health Professions faculty members shall submit appropriate receipts to the Controller's office for the reimbursement. - D. The Board reserves the exclusive right to determine what carrier shall be contracted under this Agreement.

-- E. Fringe benefits provided during the life of this Agreement are listed below: - 1.
+- 4. Vacation may be taken at any time after credited; however, it must be approved by the bargaining unit member's immediate supervisor at least three (3) days prior to the vacation. - 5.
+Counselors, librarians, advisors, functional analysts and professionals shall be permitted to carry over up to ten (10) unused vacation days from one fiscal year to the next. - B. During the life of this Agreement, the College will continue to pay any and all insurance premiums currently being paid by the College on the effective date of this Agreement. - C. Faculty members in the Health Professions required to carry professional liability insurance shall be reimbursed for the total premium each academic year.
+These Health Professions faculty members shall submit appropriate receipts to the Controller's office for the reimbursement. - D. The Board reserves the exclusive right to determine what carrier shall be contracted under this Agreement. - E. Fringe benefits provided during the life of this Agreement are listed below: - 1.
 Insurance/Group Health Coverage - a.
-The College shall maintain for all unit members life insurance Three (3) times annual contracted salary rounded to the next highest thousand. - b.
-The College shall maintain for all unit members long-term disability insurance unit members are eligible after twelve (12) months of continuous employment.
+The College shall maintain for all bargaining unit members life insurance Three (3) times annual contracted salary rounded to the next highest thousand.

+- b.
+The College shall maintain for all bargaining unit members long-term disability insurance bargaining unit members are eligible after twelve (12) months of continuous employment.
 Benefits will be paid monthly in arrears after 180 days of disability. - c.
-The College shall offer for all unit members and their eligible dependents an equivalent or better healthcare plan than what was provided in the 2011-12 fiscal year.
+The College shall offer for all bargaining unit members and their eligible dependents an equivalent or better healthcare plan than what was provided in the 2011-12 fiscal year.
 Should such plan become unavailable, the College and the Association shall collaboratively select a substantially similar plan. - d.
-The College shall offer for all unit members and their eligible dependents covered under this Agreement, a prescription drug benefit. - e.
-The College shall maintain for all unit members and their eligible dependents covered under this Agreement, a vision care benefit. - f.
-The College shall maintain for all unit members and their eligible dependents covered under this Agreement, basic individual dental insurance coverage. - g.
+The College shall offer for all bargaining unit members and their eligible dependents covered under this Agreement, a prescription drug benefit. - e.
+The College shall maintain for all bargaining unit members and their eligible dependents covered under this Agreement, a vision care benefit. - f.
+The College shall maintain for all bargaining unit members and their eligible dependents covered under this Agreement, basic individual dental insurance coverage. - g.
 Bargaining unit members shall pay a portion of their health insurance cost by contributing a copremium amount as determined by a percentage of their total wages and their selected type of coverage.
 Total payments made by members is calculated by multiplying the member's total wages by the percentage rates below.
 These rates are established for the duration of this agreement.

+Coverage Type Contribution Rates

-Single 1.12%
+Single 2.50%

-Employee/Spouse; Member and Children 1.74%
+Employee/Spouse or Member and Children 3.48%

-Family (Employee, Spouse and Children) 2.36%
+Family (Employee, Spouse, Children) 4.72%

 - h.
-The Association will participate as a member of the WCCC Healthcare Monitoring Committee. - 2.
+The Association will participate as a member of the College's Healthcare Monitoring Committee. - i.
+Employees will contribute to their group health insurance while they are off on any unpaid leave at the same bi-weekly cost as before they went on unpaid leave.
+If there is a qualified event that takes place while the employee is out on unpaid leave, the payment would be adjusted to match the new coverage type and percentage amount as detailed in the chart above. - 2.
 Retirement benefits are provided through one (1) of the following three (3) programs: - a.
-TIAA-CREF - b.
+TIAA - b.
 SERS As of July 1, 2015 SERS retirement plan election will only be offered to those current and newly hired employees with previous enrollment and active membership prior to becoming eligible for retirement benefits through the College. - c.
 PSERS As of July 1, 2015 PSERS retirement plan election will only be offered to those current and newly hired employees with previous enrollment and active membership prior to becoming eligible for retirement benefits through the College.